AnandChowdhary/anandchowdhary.com/content/about/index.md

   </figure>
 </div>

-Anand Chowdhary is a creative technologist and entrepreneur from New Delhi, India, currently living in Enschede, the Netherlands.
-He is the co-founder and CTO of [Koj](https://koj.co), a Swiss interior-as-a-service company.
+Anand Chowdhary is a creative technologist and entrepreneur from New Delhi, India, currently living in Groningen, the Netherlands.
+He is the co-founder and CTO of [Pabio](https://pabio.com), an interior design and rental furniture company from Switzerland, funded by Y Combinator.
 Previously, he was the co-founder and CEO of [Oswald Labs](https://oswaldlabs.com), an award-winning accessibility technology company, and studied Creative Technology BSc at the [University of Twente](https://www.utwente.nl/en).

 He is also a consultant and [advisor](/mentoring/) to several startups and studios around the world.
 Previously, he has worked with organizations like the Government of Delhi, Justice Adda (a University of Cambridge social venture), IBM, Cyankart, and Unifiers.